jelkewcharoen/WhereIsIt/README.md

 <li><strike>Navigation View is currently pretty buggy.
 When playing with UI, you can only press Back button 2-3 times before the main search gets disabled.</strike> Patched 10/10/21 - AL
 </li>
 <li>Add Item button in the Add Item Page does not add to the Selection Menu in Homepage</li>
+<li>In dark mode, the outline for the description and floor is very hard to see</li>
 </ul>

 ### Useful Links